Marjxg/Marjxg/README.md

 -----

-## Languajes used in my repositories :smile
+## Languajes used in my repositories 😄

 - **C++**: 11.44%